-POLICE: Employee stabbed in break room of Center City hotel
+Police: Employee stabbed in break room of Center City hotel

-CENTER CITY (WPVI) --A Center City hotel employee was stabbed in the back after arguing with another employee inside a basement break room Sunday evening, police say.
+CENTER CITY (WPVI) --A Center City hotel worker was stabbed in the back after arguing with another employee inside a basement break room Sunday evening, police say.

-Police said just before 5:30 p.m. they were called to the Hampton Inn near 13th and Race Streets for a stabbing.
+Police said just before 5:30 p.m. they were called to the Hampton Inn near 13th and Race streets for a stabbing.

 Officers said the two got into a fight in a basement break room and it escalated into one of the employees stabbing the other in the back several times.